Copperhead (Marvel Comics): Davis Lawfers

 Davis Lawfers was born in Rochester, New York.
-He was a civil servant before becoming an agent of the Viper and a professional criminal.
-Copperhead was the leader of the fourth Serpent Squad, consisting also of Fer-de-lance, Black Racer, and Puff Adder.
-The quartet robbed a Las Vegas casino and battled Captain America, Falcon, Nomad, and D-Man in order to attract the attention of Sidewinder, then the leader of the Serpent Society.
-The Serpent Squad was freed from jail by the Sidewinder, and were inducted into the Serpent Society.
-In truth, they were sent by the Viper so she could infiltrate the organization and take over as its new leader.
-After the coup was staged, Copperhead was assigned by the Viper, along with the Cobra and Boomslang to put a mutagenic agent into the water supply of Washington D.C.
-During that mission, he and Cobra had personality conflicts and did not get along, and battled Captain America and Diamondback.
-After the Viper's plot was foiled, the Society re-organized with Cobra as the new leader.
-Copperhead did not stay long and quietly disappeared from the ranks of the Society.
+He was a civil servant before becoming an agent of Viper and a professional criminal.
+Copperhead was the leader of the fourth Serpent Squad, consisting of Fer-de-lance, Black Racer, and Puff Adder.
+After Viper takes over leadership of the Serpent Society, Copperhead, Cobra, and Boomslang are assigned to poison the water supply of Washington D.C. with a mutagenic substance.
+After Viper's plot is foiled, the Society re-organizes with Cobra as leader, with Copperhead leaving the group.

-During the Secret Invasion storyline, Lawfers rejoined the Society.
-The Society held a number of civilians hostage in a compound in the American Midwest claiming they were protecting themselves from the Skrulls.
-However, they were easily defeated by Nova and his new Nova Corps.
+During the Secret Invasion storyline, Lawfers rejoins the Society.
+The Society holds a number of civilians hostage in a compound in the American Midwest, claiming they are protecting themselves from Skrull forces.
+The Society is easily defeated by Nova and his new Nova Corps.

-As part of the All-New, All-Different Marvel event, Copperhead appears as a member of Viper's Serpent Society under its new name of Serpent Solutions.
-He assisted Black Racer and Cottonmouth into attacking Captain America and Diamondback where Captain America learned too late that Diamondback is in league with the Serpent Solutions where she knocks him out and they bring him to Serpent Solutions' headquarters.
-They were later defeated by Captain America and his friends.
+In the All-New, All-Different Marvel publishing line, Copperhead appears as a member of Viper's Serpent Society under its new name of Serpent Solutions.

 Powers and abilities

 Copperhead has no superhuman powers.
 He has moderate experience in hand-to-hand combat and street fighting techniques, but mainly relies on his weaponry.

 He wears finger-shooters on his gauntlets which project electrical discharges ("poison-blasts"); a spring-loaded, telescoping, rapid-retracting, wrist-mounted, titanium steel alloy grappling hook ("shooting fang"), with 30 ft cable line; exploding magnesium flare-bombs stored in his snake-head helmet compartment ("copper-bursts"); micro-suction cups in gloves and boots, enabling adhesion to walls and ceilings.
-His equipment was designed by technicians hired by the Viper.
+His equipment was designed by technicians hired by Viper.
 His gauntlets need to be recharged regularly using the spare poison-blast cartridges in his belt.

 For protection, Copperhead wears a copper suit of scale mail, which functions as light body armor made of micro-mesh chain-mail covered with reinforced synthetic chain-mail tunic.